Nebraska State Capitol: Landscape

 In May 1933, under ever-worsening economic conditions, the Nebraska Legislature re-appropriated the Capitol Commission's unexpended budget.
 With depleted funds, the commission resolved to terminate its own existence, leaving some projects like the interior murals and the courtyard fountains incomplete.
-In 2017, the State of Nebraska installed the originally-planned fountains in cast-bronze in each of the Capitol's four courtyards.
+In 2017, the State of Nebraska installed the originally planned cast-bronze fountains in each of the capitol's four courtyards using the Goodhue Associates' original designs.

 Lincoln Monument

 Daniel Chester French (sculptor) and Henry Bacon (architect).
 Lincoln Monument.
 1912.

 The Lincoln Monument, located on the capitol's west grounds, is composed of the 8.67 ft bronze statue, Abraham Lincoln, created by Daniel Chester French, and the corresponding granite plinth and stele, designed by architect Henry Bacon.

 On February 12, 1908, the Young Men's Republican Club organized the Abraham Lincoln Memorial Association to seek funds for the erection of an Abraham Lincoln statue on the Nebraska State Capitol grounds, and on July 8, 1908, the association invited Frank M. Hall to organize a committee to commission a sculptor.
 The committee (including Hall, State Auditor Silas Barton, Dr. H.B.
 Lowry, General Charles F. Manderson, Governor Ashton C. Shallenberger, Addison Waite, and Gurdon Wattles), awarded French the commission on June 24, 1909, and the committee unveiled the monument on September 2, 1912.
-Bacon and French later collaborated on the Lincoln Memorial (1914-22) in Washington, D.C.
+Bacon and French later collaborated on the Lincoln Memorial (1914–22) in Washington, D.C.

 The Lincoln Monument predates the current statehouse, and the Capitol Commission drew special attention to the monument during the final stage of competition to select an architect for a new capitol in 1920.
 In a note to the competing architects, the commission wrote, "Solutions should consider this monument and suggest for it a proper part in the ensemble, preferably but not imperatively on the building site proper."
 Construction of the new capitol commenced in 1922, and the Lincoln Monument remained intact.